Login

 Implementation

-At Lakenheath Community Primary School, we learn Religious Education following the Emmanuel Project scheme of work.
+At Lakenheath Community Primary School we follow the Emmanuel Project scheme of work.
 This is in line with the Suffolk RE Syllabus.
 Children progress in their learning and build upon their prior knowledge as they move through the school.
-All children have weekly lessons every other half term.
-The majority of our focus, particularly in EYFS and KS1 is through discussion and stories.
-The children also have the opportunity to explore RE as a whole school during special assemblies which link to religious festivals from across the world.
+At Lakenheath RE is taught weekly.
+Children in KS1 have 6 hours of RE every half term.
+Children in KS2 have 7.5 hours of RE every half term.
+The children also have opportunity to explore RE as a whole school during special assemblies which link to religious festivals from across the world.

 Impact

-We use a number of ways to assess the children’s’ knowledge of religious education.
-We look at their work in books, and the RE coordinator completes pupil voice with the children and lesson observations.
+We use a number of ways to assess the children’s knowledge of religious education.
+Teacher’s complete end of individual assessments once the children have completed a unit of work.
+The RE coordinator also completes pupil voice with the children and lesson observations.